CALVERLEY CHURCH OF ENGLAND VOLUNTARY AIDED PRIMARY SCHOOL

-- Looked after children ( a child who is looked after by the local authority in accordance with Section 22 of the Children Act 1989.
-This also includes children who were looked after but ceased to be so because they were adopted or became subject of a residence/child arrangement order or special guardianship order.
-If you are making an application under the priority of a previously looked after child you will need to provide the Admissions Authority ( the school) with a copy of the court order so they can verify this priority.
+1. Looked after children (a child who is looked after by the local authority in accordance with Section 22 of the Children Act 1989) special guardianship order.
+This also includes children who were looked after but ceased to be so because they were adopted or became subject of a child arrangement or residence/child arrangement order or a special guardianship order.

 Tie breaker 1

 If there are more applications in a particular criterion than the number of places available, the remaining places will be offered to the children whose permanent address is nearest to school.
 The distance measurement will be made using the Local Authority’s electronic mapping service.

 In the unlikely event there are insufficient places for two (or more) pupils living in the same building (e.g. flats) or otherwise equidistant from the school, then any final place will be allocated by the drawing of lots.

 A map showing the Parish Boundary of St Wilfrid’s Church Calverley as at 7th November 2014, which is the boundary for the catchment area is attached to this policy as Appendix 1 and also available from the school.

 ‘Parents’ include all those people who have a parental responsibility for a child as set out in the Children Act 1989.
 Where responsibility for a child is ‘shared’, the person receiving Child Benefit is regarded as being the parent responsible for completing application forms, and whose address will be used for admissions purposes.